CoatneyDev/magpie/readme.md

 We have a dictionary implemented as a key/value pair, with the key being the letter of the alphabet and the array being words beginning with that letter.
 This is implemented as an Object, which is a Hashtable in JS.
 Performance of lookup (also search, delete, insert) is Constant O(1).
 This helps us scan the dictionary for words, but it causes a problem in anagram search:

 We have a word such as 'cinema' and we take each letter of the alphabet one at a time and examine each word under that letter one at a time.
 This is a quadratic performance time O(n^2) requireing nested loops.
-This is not scalable.
+This is not scalable, so we can't perform this lookup each time the user searches for a word.

-We can solve that problem by creating a hash, and storing the hash as the key of an array of words which are anagrams of it and each other.
+We can solve that problem by creating a hash, and storing the hash as the key of an array of words (which are anagrams of it and each other) inside the dictionary itself.

 `'aceimn': ['iceman','cinema','anemic']`

 Our application compiles the dictionary containing our anagram/hash pairs only every time we add a word to the dictionary.
-This gives us the same O(1) Constant Time performance for lookup as we have with a dictionary lookup.

-So we have good time.
+This gives us the same O(1) Constant Time performance for lookup as we have with a dictionary lookup, but creates a space complexity tradeoff.So we have good time.
 But our dictionary is large.
-If we add other languages to search we can build a fast app but we are taking a lot of bulk.
-A solution to this, for single word search apps, is to make two calls for a word search: all 'I' words as in 'iceman' and its hash 'aceimn' to grab the anagrams. since we have this we can store it in an empty local dictionary and continue working this way, filling only the parts of the dictionary which we have requested.
-In this way, if we call a word twice, we return the value previously requested instead of making another server hit and we spare ourselves from a huge data collection.
+If we add other languages to search we can build a fast app but we are taking on a lot of bulk.

+## Fun Word Searches...

 ### Anagrams which are also Palindromes:

 `'add': ['add', 'dad']`

+### Anagrams

+`'aceimn': ['iceman','cinema','anemic']`

+### Palindromes

+`'level': ['level']`

 Puzzle Solving tools: